 Student-centered learning is one of the biggest “buzzes” in education currently.
 Maybe you went to a professional development and they spoke about it, or perhaps your district is moving towards that model.
-Maybe you’ve heard about it and want to know more…or maybe you’ve even been working with the model but want to hone in on your craft.
+Maybe you’ve heard about it and are wondering why student-centred learning…or maybe you’ve even been working with the model but want to hone in on your craft.
 No matter what position you fall under, one thing is for sure….

 Student-centered learning is here for the long haul….but there is not a lot out there on how to actually “do” it.